winitzki/scall/tutorial/programming_dhall.md

 as practiced in languages such as OCaml, Haskell, Scala, and others.

 Dhall is positioned as an open-source language for programmable configuration files.
-The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other templated or programmable configuration formats.
+The primary design goal of Dhall is to provide a highly programmable but safe implementation of templated JSON, templated YAML, and other configuration formats.
-The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other issues behind the design of Dhall.
+The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other considerations behind the design of Dhall.

 This book's view is that Dhall may be used as:
 - a powerful template system for flexible, programmable, but strictly validated configuration files in JSON, YAML, and other text-based formats